 Courses in other Stern concentration areas can only be counted toward one concentration - they cannot be double counted.

-Note: Requests to take graduate-level courses must be processed through the Stern Undergraduate Advising Office.
-Please consult an academic adviser for further information.
+Note: Requests to take graduate-level Stern courses must be processed through the Stern Undergraduate Advising Office.
+Requests to take graduate-level courses in other departments (ie - Math, GSAS Econ), please consult the individual department for applicable permission codes.